ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, which is essentially computing, I believe it is about breaking down a system into its parts from a top-down fashion or build complex systems from simple parts in a recursive fashion.
+For semi-deterministic fields, which is essentially computing, I believe it is about systems.

-The idea is input and output.
-So data gets put as input and transformed as output.
-The transformation or connection is the operation.
-You start from input data and ask what your desired output data is then piece together the intermediate steps.

-So, input/output, and breaking down a system into parts hierarchically.
+A system has two properties:

+1. It takes inputs and produces outputs.
+2. It can be broken down into subsystems.

+In this case, the inputs/outputs are nodes, and the system is the connecting edge between the two.

+So the key is to ask how I can break this system down into more subsystems and recursively via top-down thinking.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.